-How can a homemade pizza party and drinks with friends turn into a lesson on branding?
+How can a mirror be the #1 enemy of your brand?
+Well, it all started with a homemade pizza party and drinks with friends that turned into a lesson on branding.
 Let me tell you a little story…

 The other night, I went to an old friend’s house for dinner.
 Midway between the salad (roasted beets, goat cheese, and field greens, yum!) and the main course, conversation turned to how much we’ve changed in the 20-plus years since we met.